Harshit-RV/network-utils/private-ca/client/Docker/README.md

 # Certificate Generator Docker Container

-This Docker container runs a script that generates SSH and X.509 certificates using a Private Certificate Authority (CA) hosted on AWS Lambda.
-The script provides options to generate SSH certificates for hosts and clients, as well as X.509 certificates for clients.
+This Docker container runs a script that generates SSH certificates using a Private Certificate Authority (CA) hosted on AWS Lambda.
+The script provides options to generate SSH certificates for hosts and clients.

 ## Prerequisites